-An upgrade cluster command that references an unregistered package also fails (see Section 3.4.6, "The upgrade cluster Command", for more information).
+An upgrade cluster command that references an unregistered package also fails.

-When IPv6-enabled Windows systems are used as MySQL Cluster hosts under MySQL Cluster Manager, you must reference these hosts using IPv4 addresses (or as localhost, if this is applicable).
+When IPv6-enabled Windows systems are used as MySQL Cluster hosts under MySQL Cluster Manager, you must reference these hosts using IPv4 addresses.
 Otherwise, MySQL Cluster Manager will be unable to connect to the agent processes on those hosts.
-See Section 4.1, "MySQL Cluster Manager Usage and Design Limitations".
+See Section 5.1, "MySQL Cluster Manager Usage and Design Limitations".

-3.3.3.
-The list packages Command
+4.3.3 The list packages Command